marshallward/ropes/README.rst

 existing substring branches or by inserting new substrings into the tree structure.

-This is a preliminary version which supports the basic operations, such as concatentation, indexing, slices, and strides.
+This is a very basic implementation which supports the basic operations, such as concatentation, indexing, slices, and strides.

-Implementation of some features is currently poor, particularly the slicing operations.
-No effort is made to balance the tree or otherwise optimise the data structure.
+There has been little attention to performance, particularly related to the dynamic rebalancing of the tree, which is one of the main reasons to ever consider using a rope, so this is more for demonstration purposes than for use in production.

+Having said that, I am happy with the API and integration with intrinsic Python syntax, and there is certainly opportunity for improving the implementation of the internal tree.

 Usage